devivienne/cse15l-lab-reports/lab3.md

     }
   }
 ```
 This is the revised code for reverseInPlace.
+Now it passes the test.
+The only error is from the testReversed test that I didn't revised.